 --www.calliope.org

-2010: "Colleges and Print Culture," with Leon Jackson, in A History of the Book in America: Volume 2, An Extensive Republic, Gross and Kelley, eds., pp. 318-332, 619-626.
+2010: "Colleges and Print Culture," with Leon Jackson, in Robert A. Gross and Mary Kelley, eds., A History of the Book in America: Volume 2, An Extensive Republic (UNC), 318-332, 619-626.

 "A magnificent achievement.
 Brilliant editing and graceful writing shatter many old assumptions about the world of the Founders. ...
 An Extensive Republic is the rare reference book that is also a mesmerizing read."